Dyalog/HMon/docs/Protocol.md

 The Access Level defaults to 1 with runtime interpreters and 2 with development interpreters.

-Some information which the interpreter provides requires it to perform additional work (which slows it down) even when a connected Health Monitor application is not requesting it.
+Some information which the interpreter provides requires it to perform additional work (which slows it down) even when a connected client is not requesting it.
 Whether it does this or not is controlled by setting an Event Gathering Level.

 - 0 - Do not gather information for [`GetLastKnownState`](#getlastknownstate)
   requests.